logo

 After identifying connected devices through advanced discovery, admins can apply standard or custom roles to streamline the monitoring process.
 WhatsUp Gold uses active monitors for real-time device status and passive monitors for logs.

-The solution track system metrics and alert support teams of poor performance via email or SMS, empowering them to resolve issues before they can affect the user experience.
+The solution tracks system metrics and alerts support teams of poor performance via email or SMS, empowering them to resolve issues before they can affect the user experience.
 One standout feature is its action policy for responding to state changes like router downtimes.
 While there’s no free version, a free trial is available.

 Nagios XI